 - During replication, Veeam Backup & Replication compresses VM data to reduce load on the network.
 Veeam Backup & Replication offers 5 compression levels that provide different compression ratios to meet the needs of your environment: None, Dedupe-friendly, Optimal, High and Extreme.

-- Click the Notifications tab.
-Select the Send email notifications to the following recipients check box and specify the email address.
-When the job completes, you will receive an email notification with details on job performance.
-Note that you will be able to receive an email notification only if you specify global email settings.
-To specify email settings, select Options from the main menu.
+When the job completes, you will receive an e-mail notification with details on job performance.
+Note that you will be able to receive an e-mail notification only if you specify global e-mail settings.
+To specify e-mail settings, select General Options from the main menu.

-- If you replicate a non VSS-aware VM (for example, Linux-based VMs), select the Enable Hyper-V guest quiescence check box.
+- If you replicate a non VSS-aware VM, for example, a Linux-based VM, select the Enable Hyper-V guest quiescence check box.

 - Make sure that the Take crash consistent backup instead of suspending VM check box is selected.
 Veeam Backup & Replication will use the crash-consistent method instead of offline backup and will not bring the VM offline.

 - Make sure that the Use changed block tracking data check box is selected.
 In this case, Veeam Backup & Replication employs its proprietary changed block tracking technology.
 Instead of scanning the VM image to know which data blocks have changed since the previous job run, Veeam Backup & Replication queries the CBT driver to get the list of changed blocks.
 Use of CBT increases the speed and efficiency of block-level incremental replication.
 For example, if only 5% of a VM changed since the last replication cycle, incremental replication will be performed 20 times faster.